QROWD/TR/README.md

 main(size=45)
 ```

-## Datasets availables

 ## Add more data or labels

+The datasets used in this project is a combination of public available accelerometer data [4]. and iLog data.
 You can add more data (from other users) including a new file in the subfolder datasets.
 The file needs to be a csv separated by comma with the accelerometer (x, y, and z) columns and the label column.
 The scale of the accelerometer data needs to respect the range [-32, 32].
 To add more labels, is important to guarantee that at least 2 users have the same label to avoid errors in the evaluation process.

 ## Developer notes